stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 **Why?**

-Vanilla kubernetes secrets are only base64 encoded so, they can't be pused to SCM as they are readable.
+Vanilla Kubernetes secrets are only base64 encoded so, they can't be put to SCM as they are readable.

 **How?**